-Except as noted, the named persons held their current position during the whole of the financial year and up to the date of this report unless stated otherwise.
+Except as noted, the named persons held their current position during the whole of the financial year and up to the date of this report.

 Remuneration philosophy

 The performance of the Company depends upon the quality of the directors and executives.
 The philosophy of the Company in determining remuneration levels is to: